7 Magento security tips to keep your Ecommerce store safe & secure

 Finally, using this option be sure to also to configure the number of allowed requests to reset a password.

 These tips are guaranteed to keep your site secure.
-It’s essential to implement them now, and before you start accepting payments on your site, make sure that you have a valid SSL certificate on your Magento store.
+It’s essential to implement them now, and before you start accepting payments on your site, make sure that you have a valid SSL certificate on your eCommerce store.
 Don’t risk taking any payments on the store before securing your website with these certificates.